1izard/poetryenv/README.rst

    pytest = "^5.2"

-|  If passed Python version is not in your environment, ``poetryenv`` installs the Python of the version automatically using Pyenv.
+|  If passed Python version is not in your environment, ``poetryenv`` installs the Python of the specified version automatically using Pyenv.

 e.g.